Iniesta on target as Vissel Kobe reach Asian Champions League quarters - RFI

 Andres Iniesta and Daigo Nishi struck either side of the break as Vissel Kobe edged out Shanghai SIPG 2-0 to reach the quarter-finals of the Asian Champions League on Monday.

-But they would have much to look forward to after Monday's spirited show put them just three wins short of the continental title, a possibility they wouldn't have probably given much thought to when they set out for their very first appearance in the competition.
+But Monday's spirited show put them just three wins short of the continental title, a possibility they would not have contemplated when they set out for their very first appearance in the competition.

-The only thing he was worried about was the possibility of Iniesta missing the next match after he had to substituted in the 65th minute with a thigh injury.
+The only concern was the possibility of Iniesta missing the next match after he had to substituted in the 65th minute with a thigh injury.

-"We have a problem with Andres Iniesta's injury.
-We have to wait and see how serious the injury is," added Miura.

 Vissel Kobe lagged marginally when it came to ball possession but were more incisive with their forays keeping the Shanghai SIPG defence busy for long spells of time.